sleak-lbl/weekly-emails/items/ckpt.md

-### SuperCheck21 Call for Participation Extended to December 14!
+### Submit to SuperCheck21 Before Next Monday, December 14!

 NERSC invites you to participate in the First International Symposium on Checkpointing for Supercomputing (SuperCheck21), which will be held February